 All photos included in this group registration option must be unpublished.
 According to the Copyright Act, publication occurs when works are offered to the public by sale or other transfer of ownership, including rental, lease, or lending.
 An offer to distribute copies or phonorecords to a group of persons for purposes of further distribution, public performance, or public display, also constitutes publication.
 A public performance or display of a work is not, in and of itself, publication.

-The Copyright Office has created group registration options for serial issues, newspapers issues, newsletters issues, contributions to periodicals, published photographs, and for automated databases.
-All of these group options are intended to register the specific works or the specific issues within each group, with the exception of a group registration for the periodic updates to databases which must satisfy the requirements of a compilation and/or derivative work.
+The Copyright Office also offers group registration options for published photographs, collective works, serials, newspapers, newsletters, contributions to periodicals, database updates, and secure test items.
+Each of these group options is intended to register the specific works or the specific issues within each group, with the exception of a group registration for the periodic updates to databases which must satisfy the requirements of a compilation and/or derivative work.

 With the group registration of published photographs (GRPPH), photographers can register a large number of works individually with a single application and fee.
 Like with the group registration for unpublished photographs option, all included works must be created by the same author or joint authors, with the author or joint authors named as the copyright claimant for each work.

 The U.S. Copyright Office’s stated position is that a group registration for published or unpublished photographs should not be considered a derivative work, compilation, or collective work under section 504(c)(1) of the Copyright Act.
 Further, the Copyright Office does not view a group registration as covering the selection and arrangement of the works.
 The Office takes the position that a group registration covers each photograph in the group that is copyrightable, and a copyright owner should be entitled to seek a separate award of statutory damages for each copyrightable photo covered by a group registration, unless the applicant expressly asserted a claim in the selection, coordination, and/or arrangement of those works in the group application.